Kris1986-pl/PV_Control/README.md

 ## Raspberry Pi

 PV Control is designed to run on Raspberry Pi devices.
-It leverages the GPIO capabilities and the Linux environment provided by Raspberry Pi to interface with the Supla device and monitor the PV system's power. note that the `SERVER` and `PERSONAL_ACCESS_TOKEN` values should be obtained from the Supla Cloud service at https://cloud.supla.org/.
-On the other hand, the `ID` and `PV_URL` parameters should correspond to the specific devices and PV system in your local network.
+It leverages the GPIO capabilities and the Linux environment provided by Raspberry Pi to interface with the Supla device and monitor the PV system's power. note that the `SERVER`, `PERSONAL_ACCESS_TOKEN` and `ID` values should be obtained from the Supla Cloud service at https://cloud.supla.org/.
+On the other hand, the `PV_URL` parameters should correspond to the specific devices and PV system in your local network.